 We therefore develop an equilibrium concept called Approximate Belief Oligopoly Equilibrium (ABOE).
-In an ABOE, all agents are oligopolists that compete in a Markov equilibrium and recognize that their actions affect market states.
-However, rather than keeping track of each competitor's status, agents keep track of aggregate state information.
-Each generator's beliefs about how these states evolve-conditional on its own actions-are consistent with competitors' equilibrium actions as approximated by conditional moments, in our case AR(1) processes.
+In an ABOE, all players are oligopolists that compete in a Markov equilibrium and recognize that their actions affect market states.
+However, rather than keeping track of each competitor's status, players keep track of market states that provide information about the competitive landscape.
+Each generator's beliefs about how these market states evolve-conditional on its own actions-are consistent with competitors' equilibrium actions as approximated by conditional moments, in our case AR(1) processes.
 Thus, in our setting, generators use approximately correct beliefs to make technology adoption and exit decisions.
-ABOE builds on approximate equilibrium techniques such as moment-based Markov equilibrium (MME, Ifrach and Weintraub, 2017) by treating all agents as oligopolists.2